-And finally there is the noticet himself.
-He is the most important how much he is going to participate in the program of treatment.
+And finally there is the patient himself.
+He is the most important member of the rehabilitation team for he is the one who decides how much he is going to participate in the program of treatment.
 Other people can show him how he may rehabilitate himself, but only he can do the job.